Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 # COSE bindings {#cose}

 This section proposes additions to COSE [RFC9052] to support ARKG use cases.
-The novelty lies primarily in a new key type definition to represent ARKG public seeds and new key type definitions to represent references to private keys rather than the keys themselves.
+These consist of new key type definitions to represent ARKG public seeds and references [I-D.lundberg-cose-2p-algs] to private keys derived using ARKG.

 ## COSE key type: ARKG public seed {#cose-arkg-pub-seed}